-The Dragon Warrior has to clash against the savage Tai Lung as China's fate hangs in the balance: However, the Dragon Warrior mantle is supposedly mistaken to be bestowed upon an obese panda who is a tyro in martial arts.
+The Dragon Warrior has to clash against the savage Tai Lung as China's fate hangs in the balance.
+However, the Dragon Warrior mantle is supposedly mistaken to be bestowed upon an obese panda who is a novice in martial arts.

 Manny, Sid, and Diego discover that the ice age is coming to an end, and join everybody for a journey to higher ground.
 On the trip, they discover that Manny, in fact, is not the last of the woolly mammoths.

 108 of 143 people found this review helpful.